Stuck in someone else's frames? break free!

 where this custom came from.

-Thousands of years ago, there were people who believed that evergreen trees were magical.
+Thousands or years ago, there were people who believed that evergreen trees were magical.
 Even

 in winter, when all the other trees and were brown and bare, the evergreen tree stayed